deepfakes/faceswap/INSTALL.md

   If using Conda3 then setting up virtual environments is relatively straight forward.
 More information can be found at [Conda Docs](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)

-  If using a default Python distribution then [virtualenv](https://github.com/pypa/virtualenv) and [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io) may help when you are not using docker.
+  If using a default Python distribution then [virtualenv](https://github.com/pypa/virtualenv) and [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io) may help.

 ## Getting the faceswap code